shuvom-s/DSM/README.md

 # Discriminative Sequence Model (DSM)
 This repository provides code for this paper:

-S. Sadhuka, D. Fridman, B. Berger, and H. Cho _Assessing transcriptomic re-identification risks using discriminative sequence models_,  [RECOMB 2023](http://recomb2023.bilkent.edu.tr/program.html).
+S. Sadhuka, D. Fridman, B. Berger, and H. Cho. _Assessing transcriptomic re-identification risks using discriminative sequence models_,  [RECOMB 2023](http://recomb2023.bilkent.edu.tr/program.html).

 The paper is also under review at _Genome Research_.